 How problem solving skills tests work

-Tests like TestGorilla’s problem solving skills test. assist organizations in finding candidates who quickly identify the key elements of the problem and work through the problem at speed without making mistakes.
-By presenting candidates with a wide range of questions related to typical problem solving scenarios, hiring teams are able to rank their candidates based on an intensive assessment of each candidate's skill level.
+Tests like TestGorilla’s problem-solving skills test. assist organizations in finding candidates who quickly identify the key elements of the problem and work through the problem at speed without making mistakes.
+By presenting candidates with a wide range of questions related to typical problem-solving scenarios, hiring teams can rank their candidates based on an intensive assessment of each candidate's skill level.

 - creating and adjust schedules